umbraco/UmbracoDocs/umbraco-cms/tutorials/custom-error-page.md

 While upgrading Umbraco in the past it would redirect visitors of the website to the upgrading page.

-To make sure users are not redirected to the upgrade page we added a `maintenance page` that will be shown when visiting the website while Umbraco is in Upgrade runtime mode.
+To prevent this we have added a `maintenance page` that will be shown when visiting the website while Umbraco is in Upgrade runtime mode.

 ![Maintenance page](images/maintenancePage.png)